mmohit317/portfolio-website/README.md

 # Portfolio-Website
-In this project, i have made an responsite portfolio website using bootstraps
+In this project, i have made an responsive portfolio website using bootstraps

 # Files used:
 * css file(portfolio.css)